 Once upon a time Canary Wharf, on London’s Isle of Dogs, was only for city workers, the domain of blue button-downs during the week and a ghost town at weekends.
-It definitely wasn’t one of London’s obvious family destinations.
+It definitely wasn’t one of London’s most obvious tourist destinations.

 Things to do in Canary Wharf with kids